Pre-menopause That Time of Life

 Speak to your healthcare provider and therapists who can help you enjoy the next stage of your life.

 I believe that working on symptoms of Premenopause can help prevent disease later in life.
-Try the Daily Program, in particular, the program that Calms the Limbic and Inflammation centre.
+The 2 step program done frequently rewires the neurohormones in the brain and Calms the Limbic and Inflammation centre.

 Good Luck